Francis Cadell (explorer): 1867 expedition to Northern Australia

-In February 1867, following the failure of Finniss's settlement at Escape Cliffs, the South Australian government sent Cadell to the Northern Territory "to fix upon a proper site for the survey of 300000 acres".
+In 1867, the South Australian Government sent Cadell on an expedition to the Northern Territory.
 His modus operandi was much criticised at the time, for his employment of men from New South Wales rather than experienced South Australians, for choosing the ex-paddle-wheeler Eagle for transport, and for taking few, if any, horses, without which any inland exploration was futile.

 He approached the Northern Territory by ship, and his choice of site was influenced by the navigability of the river.
 He traversed a strait between Elcho Island and the mainland, which Matthew Flinders had previously noted as a probable island.

 During the expedition an Aboriginal party-member called Tommy tried to desert three times and was imprisoned on the ship.
 Tommy reportedly drowned whilst making a fourth escape attempt, although Cadell indicated in a separate report that he had in fact been murdered by other party-members.